FREQUENTLY ASKED QUESTIONS

 Can my dog use a

 There are many things to consider before running a dog on a treadmill designed specifically for people.
 Keep in mind, humans have a shorter gait than most dogs and thus require a shorter treadmill.
 Dogs are not stationary like people and will drift forward and back while exercising.
 Additionally, larger dogs distribute weight more broadly than people do and have twice the pressure points on the moving treadmill surface (lack torque).
 Mechanically, human treadmills have side running boards on each side of the treadmill deck (trip hazard), a front motor shroud (stumble block), caps over the rear rollers (paw traps), exposed hot electrical circuit boards and wiring in the treadmill near the front roller (urine, hair and feces creates a safety and durability concern), digital push button increments to control the speed (inadequate and have a poor response time), unsealed bearings and open motors that cool by forcing air (dog hair) into the motor and across the windings.
 Other factors to consider are treadmill durability, tread comfort and side enclosures to keep the dog focused and centered on the treadmill.
-Additional note: A large number of our customers have told us they tried a human treadmill before purchasing a JOG A DOG.
-Not only is it more difficult to get a dog started on a human treadmill, human treadmills are sensitive to dust (let alone piles of dog hair).
+Additional note: A large number of our customers have told us they tried a human treadmill and other "dog treadmills" before purchasing a JOG A DOG.
+Not only is it more difficult to get a dog started on other treadmills, human treadmills are sensitive to dust (let alone piles of dog hair).
 The JOG A DOG treadmill is maintenance free and has NO electronics at the head of the treadmill where the motor is located.
 All the electronics are safely placed inside the remote control that is placed outside and away from the treadmill running surface.
 Our industrial motors are IP-54 rated to prevent particles the size of dust and splashed water from entering them.
 Piles of dog hair, urine, feces, slobber and dirt are never a concern with JOG A DOG!

 What happens if I run my dog on a treadmill of improper length?